yandthj/HPC/docs/Documentation/Managing_Data/Transferring_Files/globus.md

 To get a Globus account, sign up on the [Globus account website](https://www.globusid.org/create).

-## Globus NREL Endpoints
+## Globus NLR Endpoints

-The current NREL Globus Endpoints are:
+The current NLR Globus Endpoints are:

 - **nrel#kglobus_projects** - This endpoint will give you access to any files you have on the Kestrel Project File System: /datasets, /projects, and /shared-projects.
 - **nrel#kglobus_scratch** - This endpoint will give you access to any files you have on the Kestrel Scratch File System: /scratch.
 - **nrel#vast** - This endpoint will give you access to files you have on our VAST file system: /campaign and /bscl.
 It is available for other shares on VAST upon request.

 !!! warning
-    Note that if you already have a Globus account with a different institution, such as a university, be sure to select an "NREL OIDC" identity as the "Owner Identity" when connecting to an NREL endpoint.
+    Note that if you already have a Globus account with a different institution, such as a university, be sure to select an "NLR OIDC" identity as the "Owner Identity" when connecting to an NLR endpoint.
 Otherwise, you will encounter permission errors.

 ## Globus Personal Endpoints